axeluhl/sailing-analytics/wiki/training-api-v1-draft.md

 This call is used by the users who wants to join a training.

-This call gets all training possiblilities nearby.
+This call gets all training possibilities nearby.

 **Path:** ``training/{training_id}/join_request``